daepikVR/kittens-VR/README.md

 # How to download/play

-1. download the file (duh.)
+1. download the .apk file (duh.)
-2. unzip the ".zip" file.
-3. use SideQuest to inject the .apk onto your Oculus Quest 1/2.
+2. use SideQuest to inject the .apk onto your Oculus Quest 1/2.
-4. play!
+3. play!

 Sadly, the game is only available for the Quest 1 and 2.
 More versions for more headsets will be here soon!